For Mac and Windows

 What is the 'key' good for?

-Knowing the key a song is in, can help you picking songs that match harmonically.
+Knowing the key a song is in, can help you to pick songs that match harmonically.
 This is in essence the basis for a DJ technique called harmonic mixing.
 Songs in the same key, relative, dominant or subdominant keys usually mix well, while others often sound dissonant.
 When creating Matchlists with beaTunes, the Matching Key rule takes exactly these relationships into account when calculating the match quality, helping you to create harmonious mixes.

 How can I tag songs and why should I?